 - Always check that the catch engages properly after the backrest is raised. - Check also that the seat's lateral adjuster is properly secured by trying to shift the seat.
-Both the backrest and the whole seat must be locked in place; otherwise you are at risk of injury during braking or in a collision.
+Both the backrest and the whole seat must be locked in place; otherwise you are at risk of injury during braking or in a collision especially if a rear-facing child seat is fitted behind the backrest..